ckuelker/boxbrainiac/README.md

   boxbrainiac --quiet
   ```

-- To print only the host and port to connect to, use the `--verbose` option:
+- To print only the host and port to which to connect, use the `--verbose`
+  option:

   ```bash
   boxbrainiac --verbose
   ```

-- For detailed output including many debug messages, use the `--debug` option:
+- For detailed output including numerous debug messages, use the `--debug`
+  option:

   ```bash
   boxbrainiac --debug